 Phishing - pronounced fishing - is a form of identity theft.
 It's when thieves act as if they are representing us and try to "hook" you into providing personal information.
 Once you're "hooked" the thieves can do serious damage to your financial accounts.
 They can dupe you into providing your Social Security Number, financial account numbers, PIN numbers, passwords, mothers' maiden name and other personal information.

 How Does Phishing Work?

-The most common form of phising is by e-mail. for instance, you could receive an e-mail from Pineland State Bank, asking you to "reconfirm" your personal information.
+The most common form of phishing is by e-mail.
+For instance, you could receive an e-mail from Pineland State Bank, asking you to "reconfirm" your personal information.
 Unfortunately, this e-mail is not from us, but from a phisher pretending to be a representative of our organization.